-The planning process can be confusing and if you want to do it properly you need to know exactly what you’re doing.
-In today’s post we’re going be looking at the process and giving you our tips on getting planning permission.
+The planning permission process can be confusing and if you want to do it properly you need to know exactly what you’re doing.
+In today’s post we’re going be looking at the application process and give you our tips to getting planning permission.

-You can only really build the house of your dreams with planning permission and the rules for getting it can sometimes be unpredictable and easily misunderstood.
+You can only really build the house of your dreams with planning permission and the rules to getting it can sometimes be unpredictable and easily misunderstood.

-National and local planning are interpreted by local planning officers and councillors.
+National and local planning are interpreted by a local planning officer and councillor.
 Their interpretations can differ, and there can be misunderstanding and inconsistency between different authorities, as one person’s opinion on what should happen may vary from another.

 With that in mind it helps if you have a flexible and open-minded approach to the whole process.